yqlbu/wireguard-proxy/README.md

 \*\*\* Update Time: 2020/12/06

 This repo aims to give you clear instructions on how to install, config, and use wireguard in your local network.
-The Wiki below will guide you to deploy [Wireguard Server](https://www.wireguard.com/) on the Cloud.
+The Wiki below will guide you how to deploy [WireGuard Server](https://www.wireguard.com/) on the Cloud.

 ## Introduction